Unique to Older Adults

-- Certain diseases and health problems can either cause or increase your risk of developing dementia.
+- Certain diseases and health problems can either cause or increase the risk of developing dementia.
 Some examples of these are Parkinson’s disease, some brain infections, heart disease, stroke, high blood pressure, diabetes, vitamin deficiencies, thyroid problems, and delirium.
 As a result, people who have these diseases and health problems are more likely to develop dementia too.

 - Some diseases and health problems that can cause or increase risks of dementia also cause or lead to additional complications, such as vision and hearing loss, paralysis due to stroke, loss of bowel and bladder control, difficulty drinking and eating, malnutrition, difficulty walking, falls, and injuries due to falls.
-Because of this, people may develop these additional complications in addition to dementia.

 - Dementia can lead to complications too.
 These include malnutrition, falls, osteoporosis (“thinning bones”), bone fractures, frailty, sleep problems, anxiety, agitation, delirium, and disturbed behavior.